From New Hampshire

 Giving back to the community.

 Eric is an active volunteer in his community.
-He volunteers at the School Store and Chinese School.
-He won the Bronze level President’s Volunteer Service in 2019.
+He volunteers at the School Store, Chinese School, and a local art organization.
+He won the Gold level President’s Volunteer Service in 2020.